qualimente/infra-exercises-terraform/aws/multi_tier_app/README.md

 ## Getting Started: Configuring the AWS provider ##

-Create a config.tf with an AWS provider specified to use us-east-1
+Create a config.tf file with an AWS provider specified to use us-east-1

 Export environment variables for: